rackerlabs/rackspace-how-to/content/rackspace-email/password-management-and-best-practices.md

 - Install an antivirus program.

+#### Dictionary Attack

-**Dictionary Attack** - Hackers will try a list of passwords against a username in hopes that the user has used an easy-to-guess password.
+Hackers try a list of passwords against a username in hopes that the user has used an easy-to-guess password.

+Use the following guideline to prevent hackers from guessing your passwords:

 - Create a unique password.
 Using a common password makes you a prime target for this attack and you should strengthen your password.
 See [Password best practices](#password-best-practices) for guidance.

+#### Password Reset Protocol Attack

-**Password Reset Protocol Attack** Password reset protocols are typically based off of alternate contact information like phone numbers or email address.
+Password reset protocols are typically based off of alternate contact information like phone numbers or email address.
 If a hacker has the information to reset your password, they have no need for you current password.

+Use the following guideline to prevent hackers from guessing your passwords:

 - Always keep contact information current so that outdated information cannot be used to impersonate you.

-- When setting up security questions and answers, make sure you select a question that cannot be learned by an attacker researching your online social media accounts.
+- When you set up security questions and answers, select a question that cannot be learned by an attacker researching your online social media accounts.
 For example, "What University did I graduate from?" is a bad security question.
 An attacker can likely find this information on your public Facebook or LinkedIn profile.

 ### Password best practices

 Meeting password requirements does not create a password robust enough to stop someone determined to access your account.
 While password requirements help prevent the most egregious of weak passwords, they do not make a password unbreakable.

+Use the following guidelines to protect your accounts and create strong passwords:

 1. **User education**.

     A compromise typically starts with one user, and quickly spreads through a whole company.
 Ensure that your users are taking precautions and know password best practices.

 2. **Avoid patterns**.

     Patterns are the key to a hackers success.
 People are very predictable and as such, make predictable passwords.

         - Do you repeat words or characters in your password to meet the character length requirement? **fourfour44!!**  or **PasswordPassword** may satisfy a password length requirement but it is easily predicted by a program trying to access your most valuable information.

         - Are you reusing passwords for multiple sites, application or accounts?
 If your social media account is compromised, a hackers is going to try to access any other accounts you have elsewhere.
 Reusing passwords ensures that they will succeed.

         - Is your password construction similar every time you change it?

             - Examine the password example **Predictable2017**.
 The first letter is capitalized and the password ends in a number.
 Many people construct their passwords this way which is why a malicious hacking program will always check for it.
             - You may think you can throw off the hacker with some character substitutions like **Pr3dictab132017**.
 This is also a predictable pattern that many people use in passwords.

        - Changing aspects of your password is not really changing your password.
 It is only a good idea to implement a password change schedule if you truly create a new unique password each time.

 3. **Password strength**.

-Character requirements and password length are only useful if you avoid patterns and be vigilant against attacks like **phishing**, **malware**, **proof attacks** and the like.
+    Character requirements and password length are only useful if you avoid patterns and are vigilant against attacks like **phishing**, **malware**, **proof attacks** and so on.

+    Use the following guidelines to create a strong password:

-    - Avoiding patterns is going to be your primary goal when creating a password.
-The more unique you make the password, the better.
+       - Avoiding patterns is your primary goal when you create a password.
+The more unique you can make the password, the better.

-    - Do not include public or personal information about yourself or those close to you in the password.
+       - Do not include public or personal information about yourself or those close to you in the password, including:

-        - No birthdays.
+          - Birthdays.
-        - No pet names.
+          - Pet names.
-        - No anniversaries.
+          - Anniversaries.
-        - No company names, founding dates, addresses, etc.
+          - Company names, founding dates, addresses, and so on.

        - Create a memorable password by creating a unique password.
-An unique password will provide password strength as well as preserve user experience.
+A unique password provides password strength as well as preserves the user experience.
 If a user finds a password too difficult to remember, they can fall into bad habits by creating a weaker password that is easier to remember.

        - Try using a memorable phrase.
-For example: **oneDayWew!llAllH4vEhoV6r:Cars**   In this example, instead of substituting letters for similar looking numbers, I substitute random numbers.
+For example: **oneDayWew!llAllH4vEhoV6r:Cars**.
+In this example, instead of substituting letters for similar looking numbers, I substitute random numbers.
 Instead of capitalizing the first character,  leave it lower case.
 Instead of ending the password with a number, end with a word.
 This password has no trace of a company or a personal detail.